mobeloper/DataScienceScripts/README.md

 # DataScienceScripts
-Basic concepts and functions for Data Science with in Python.
+Concepts and functions for Data Science with in Python.